jaffamonkey/current-blog/content/training-course/index.md

   }
 }
 ```
-For convenience to install packages, it is better to create a file package.json in the root of your repo, like shown here, then run npm install.
+For convenience to install packages, it is better to create a file `package.json` in the root of your repo, like shown here, then run npm install.
 ```
 $ npm install
 ```
-To install/setup
+### To install/setup

-The test file
-Create a new file in 'tests' folder called test.js.
+Create a new file in `tests` folder called `test.js`.
 When this code is run, it first fires up Chromes browser, then excecutes the actions in the script.
 ```
 var webdriver = require('selenium-webdriver'),
   By = webdriver.By,